octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInteractions/course.md

 ## Example

-The following example shows how a contract can invoke another by emiting a transaction operation at the end of an entrypoint.
+The following example shows how a contract can invoke another by emiting a transaction operation at the end of an entry point.
 In our case, we have a _counter.ligo_ contract that accepts an action of type _parameter_, and we have a _proxy.ligo_ contract that accepts the same parameter type, and forwards the call to the deployed counter contract.

 ```